 - Press into 9” springform pan and bake for 8-10 minutes.
 Set aside to cool.

-- Once crust is cooled, wrap pan in plastic wrap and then wrap in
+- Once crust is cooled, wrap pan in aluminum foil and set aside.

 - In the bowl of an electric mixer, mix cream cheese and sugar on medium speed until smooth.

 - Add cornstarch and espresso powder and continue to mix until fully incorporated, scraping down the bowl as needed.

 - Pour batter into prepared pan and place in a roasting pan.